-"The Department of Justice Office of the Inspector General is committed to ensuring that wrongdoers are not be permitted to exploit the September 11th Victim's Compensation Fund, and that the funds are preserved for the victims of the terrorist attacks," said Acting Inspector General Schnedar.
+"The Department of Justice Office of the Inspector General works to ensure that people do not fraudulently exploit the September 11th Victims Compensation Fund and that the funds are preserved to compensate real victims of the terrorist tragedies," said Acting Inspector General Schnedar.

-In announcing the guilty verdicts, U.S. Attorney Machen and Acting Inspector General Schnedar commended Department of Justice Office of Inspector General Special Agents Joseph Barlow (retired) and Stella Ortega.
+In announcing the sentence, U.S. Attorney Machen and Acting Inspector General Schnedar commended Department of Justice Office of Inspector General Special Agents Joseph Barlow (retired) and Stella Ortega.
 They also noted the assistance of Special Agent Diane Eickman of the U.S. State Department, who testified as the government's summary witness.
 In addition, they commended paralegal specialist Tasha Harris from the U.S. Attorney's Office, legal assistant Jared Forney, information technology specialist Thomas Royal, and U.S. Attorney Susan Menzer, who prosecuted the case.